wajidalikhan/Project/README.txt

 The project is meant for testing the Git repositories and some of the basic commands are listed.
-Please feel free to add more commands with some short explanation and then don't forget to create a pull request.
+Please feel free to add more commands with some short explanation and then pleasedon't forget to create a pull request.
 ============================